 Here’s why: it seems complicated to most people.
 Therein lies a golden opportunity to those few individuals willing to spend a little time understanding how to trade the option butterfly spread.

 In this article, I’m going to simplify the Option Butterfly Spread for you.
 It’s true that the setup can seem overly complicated initially.
 This is because most traders try to master the Butterfly without truly understanding a few basic option trading principles first, all of which you’ll find covered below.

 The reality is that once you grasp these basic concepts, you’ll see that the Butterfly is just marrying a couple of simple setups that you probably already know.
 Serious traders take the time to master the skills to increase their returns while lowering their risk.

 The Butterfly is one powerful way to accomplish this.
 By taking time to master the Butterfly Option Spread, you’ll gain a powerful edge over others who continue to avoid it.

-Keep reading, or grab my Option Trading Butterfly Blueprint here.
+Keep reading, or grab my Option Trading Butterfly Tutorial here.

 Why The Option Butterfly Spread Is So Powerful